Tannery Pond Center presents: Spirit Game: Pride of a Nation by Rex Lyons

 Schedule:

-Tickets: $15 in advance, $20 Day of Event, FREE for Youth 18 and younger but reservations are required.
+Tickets: $10, FREE for Youth 18 and younger but reservations are required.

 For advance price tickets, please visit the TPC box office, or call (518) 251-2505, or purchase online thru Eventbrite.
-We have limited tickets available for "Day of Event" which will be sold on a first come first serve basis.
+Online sales end 11:59 pm the night before an event.
+Available "Day of Event" which will be sold on a first come first serve basis.
 We will also begin a wait list of names at the event window for tickets not picked-up.
 Tickets not picked up by 7:30 PM will be issued to wait list customers.

 Rex Lyons, born and raised on the Onondaga Nation, capital of Six Nations Haudenosaunee Confederacy, is a member of the Eel Clan.
 He currently sits on the Haudenosaunee Nationals Board of Directors and served as key spokesperson and representative for the World Indoor Lacrosse Championships, hosted by the Haudenosaunee Confederacy on the Onondaga Nation in 2015.